 - Heat the oil in a large dutch oven over medium heat.
 Season the roast with salt and pepper on all sides.
 Place the roast in the preheated pot.
 Brown the roast on the top and bottom until lightly browned, about three to five minutes on each side.
 Remove from the pot and set aside.

-- Add the onions to the pot and sautee until translucent, about five minutes.
+- Add the garlic and onions to the pot and sautee until translucent, about five minutes.

 - Deglaze the pan with red wine, scrapping up the browned bits.
 (See notes in the post about what wine to use and what to use instead of wine.)
 Whisk in tomato sauce and beef broth and then add the thyme, rosemarry, and bay leaves.
 Return the roast to the pot and cover it.
 Bake for 1 1/2 hours.